Ahmed-Arafat10/Master-Laravel-12/Course/NewLaravelCourse.md

     # title -> form input name
     # required -> rule name
     return [
-    'title.required' => "My Friend, This Field Is Required", 'title.min' => "My Friend, This Field Is Min", 'title.max' => "My Friend, This Field Is Min", 'title.unique' => "My Friend, This Field Is Min", ];
+    'title.required' => 'My Friend, This Field Is Required', 'title.min' => 'My Friend, This Field Is Min', 'title.max' => 'My Friend, This Field Is Min', 'title.unique' => 'My Friend, This Field Is Min', ];
 }
 ````